 Who We Are

-We are a movement of nearly 6 million mayors, teachers, survivors, gun owners, students, and everyday Americans.03
+We are a movement of more than 6 million mayors, teachers, survivors, gun owners, students, and everyday Americans.03

 Mothers and others

 Moms Demand Action is the nation’s largest grassroots volunteer network working to end gun violence, with more than 700 local groups across the country and a chapter in every state.
 Volunteers campaign for new, strong solutions to lax gun laws that jeopardize the safety of our families.